 If you’re looking for a wine bar, Lugano is the place to go.
 It’s named after the only Italian speaking town in Switzerland and, as you can imagine, houses some of the finest Italian wines.
 It is also home to a salumeria, which offers a collection of high quality cured Italian meats and cheeses.
 If you’re still a little hungry, check out Lugano’s tapas menu.
 These small plates range from entree sized salads to small pasta dishes.
 If this still hasn’t filled your appetite, the establishment has a wider menu for you to review.

 Old Greenwich Social Club

 This classic restaurant has local roots, combining high quality food with a historical location.
 If you’re looking to be social, this is the place to head.
 The up-beat atmosphere is unbeatable and you’ll leave with a few more friends than you had when you entered.

 Old Greenwich is a convenient place to access.
 You really needn’t go out of your way to find it.
-It’s about an hour’s car ride away from Manhattan and if you’re located in Stamford, even better!
+It’s about an hour’s car ride away from Manhattan, making the trip from NYC to Greenwich pretty easy.
+And if you’re located in Stamford, even better!
 It’s only going to be a five minute journey to and from this neighboring city.

 Places to Stay in or Near Old Greenwich